eels/tailwind-compose/README.md

 ## Using `as`

-All composed components are polymorphic, meaning you are able to alter the way they render after they have been created by utilising the `as` prop.
+All composed components are polymorphic, meaning you are able to alter the way they render after they have been created by using the `as` prop.
 This keeps all the styling that has been applied to a component but just switches out what is ultimately being rendered (be it a different HTML element or a different custom component).

 ```jsx
 const Button = compose.button(() => [ ... ]);